Arthur Baker (producer): Early career

-Born in Boston, Massachusetts, on April 22, 1955, Baker first worked as a club DJ in Boston in the early-1970s, where he was known for playing crowd-pleasing soul and Philly soul.
+Arthur Baker was born in Boston, Massachusetts, on April 22, 1955, Baker first worked as a club DJ in Boston in the early-1970s, where he was known for playing crowd-pleasing soul and Philly soul.
 Nonetheless, he had little patience for DJing, saying in an interview: "[If] I didn't get a good reaction on a record, I'd just rip it off, break it up and throw it on the dancefloor."

 Baker's production career started off with a few disco recording sessions in Boston.
 Legendary disco remixer Tom Moulton, who was signed to Casablanca at the time, was required to release an album of his own as part of the deal for working for the label.
 Tom's brother Jerry came across the sessions written and recorded by Baker, Tony Carbone, and Larry Wedgeworth and bought them in a deal from Baker.
 Moulton then remixed the tracks and released them as his 1979 album "T.J.M" Baker talked about the album in an interview with Red Bull Music Academy in 2012.

 "Well, when I was in Boston, I went into a recording studio...
 Intermedia Studios ... the first Aerosmith album was recorded there.
 I took an engineering course there.... from there I kept on doing things....
 I went to my family and I borrowed like a thousand dollars, from my grandmother, my father, just about anyone.
 Got money from them and I decided to make an album.
 Something like a Gamble & Huff album.
 It was like doing a full album with strings on every track.
 I mean it was crazy, and I probably spent like 15 grand.
 And then Tom Moulton's brother heard it and said "Oh we love the songs, we'll buy it from you but we're going to re-record everything."
 So this was the first time I got f***ed in the record business.
 Listen up for this one!
 So, basically he said: "Here's the money, you'll get publishing."
 Because you know, I'd written all the songs.
 And he said: "We just want the tapes, we're not going to use them but we just want them so we can listen to them better."
 So of course, I gave him the multitracks, and a year later it came out as T.J.M.
 He'd used everything I'd done, and he sort of remixed it or mixed it.
 So, I got a bit screwed on that one."